FanieVenter/VNTR-65/journal.md

 ## Jul 15
 ### 11:00
 I refined the pcb overall and made it a bit better and made sure to check over everything as well as moving all +3.3v nets to the +3v3 net.
 I also decided to remove the haptic feedback idea as that just overcomplicates things.
-### 13:00 - 14:00
+### 13:00 - 15:00
 I reduced the size of the case so that it only weighs about 1kg now and I also made it so that it cost 80 usd instead of 127 as before, I made a blender file with all the parts and added a procedural texture for the aluminum.
 I also added a usb c cutout in the aluminum.
+I also added a threads drawing so that they will know where the threads go instead of guessing.